 Convenience.
 Convenience sounds like a little thing, but it has a big impact!
 Ensure your waste sorting station is set up in a convenient location to ensure it will actually get used.
 People are more likely to use sorting bins if they are placed in kitchen areas rather than in a garage or outside.

 - Empty, Clean & Dry.
-Clean your recyclables before placing them in the blue bag.
+Clean your recyclables before placing them with curbside recycling.
 Items don’t need to be spotless.
 A quick rinse is all you need.
 This will help reduce pests, odours and mess and will result in more material actually being recycled.

 For more information on how to reduce food waste, visit Love Food Hate Waste.